1. Polytech

 Biosketch

 In 2015, she moved to Brussels where she worked for a year on the functionalisation of gold nanoparticles, before returning to transmembrane transport research as Postdoctoral Researcher (Chargée de Recherches), funded by the FRS-FNRS.
-In 2018, she has obtained a permanent position as FNRS Research Associate at the Université libre de Bruxelles and has been awarded an ERC starting grant to develop new classes of transporters for ions and nucleotides (ORGANITRA).
+In 2018, she has obtained a permanent position as FNRS Research Associate at the Université libre de Bruxelles and has been awarded an ERC starting grant to develop new classes of anion transporters.
+Since 2025 she is also an inverstigator of the WEL Research Institute.

 Research interests